Annexation Effective Date DELAYED

 - High quality service from the Queen Creek Fire & Medical Department and Maricopa County Sheriff's Office District 6.

 - Quality water assurance for both water service to homes and groundwater for the community.

 - Planning and zoning regulations that are consistent with the Queen Creek design standards.

 - Maintenance of arterial roadways surrounding the Encanterra community

 - For the Town of Queen Creek, the proposed agreement and annexation provides:

 Perpetual rights for reclaimed water, which enhances the sustainability of regional water for the community at large

 - Perpetual rights for reclaimed water, which enhances the sustainability of regional water for the community at large.

 The Town of Queen Creek was incorporated in 1989.
 The Town strives to honor the past, manage the present and embrace the future.
 To learn more about the Town’s history, watch the Town’s 25th anniversary video, From Rittenhouse to the QC.

 Every 10 years, Queen Creek residents vote on the Town’s General Plan.
-Queen Creek’s General Plan serves as the Town's road map to guide development, appropriately manage growth, and effectively conserve natural resources.
+Queen Creek’s General Plan serves as the Town's road map to guide development, manage growth, and conserve natural resources.

 The General Plan also integrates existing strategic plans including: